Qengineering/YoloX-Tracking-ncnn-RPi_64-bit/README.md

 ------------

 ## CMake.
-Instead of Code::Blocks, you can now use CMake to build the application.<br>
+Instead of Code::Blocks, you can also use CMake to build the application.<br>
 Please follow the next instructions.
 Assuming your in the 'main' directory.<br>
 ```
 .